Bin Latch Trial

 Tips to stop birds from accessing your bins

-3. We know they are clever and can learn to open lids – double bag your general waste (red lid bin only) so it is harder for the birds to access any items in your general waste.
+3. Make sure your general waste is bagged so it is harder for the birds to access any items in your general waste bin.